-Since 1 January 2021, Arcadis is subject to the EU Environmental Taxonomy Regulation 2020/852 (the "Taxonomy") according to which.
-Arcadis is subject yearly to disclosing the share of its economic activities, for the period ending on 31 December, in terms of gross revenue, capital expenditures and operational expenditures that are taxonomy eligible and taxonomy aligned under at least one of the six environmental objectives defined by the European Commission.
-The Taxonomy Regulation introduces a unified classification system to determine the sustainability level of investments, to drive capital towards financing the EU environmental transition.
-Compared to last year, the disclosures have been extended this vear to cover four additional environmental objectives recently published, in additional to the two climate ones applicable since 2021.
+Since 1 January 2021, Arcadis is subject to the EU Environmental Taxonomy Regulation 2020/852 (the "Taxonomy") according to which, Arcadis is subject yearly to disclosing the share of its economic activities, for the period ending on 31 December, in terms of gross revenue, capital expenditures and operational expenditures that are taxonomy eligible and taxonomy aligned under at least one of the six environmental objectives defined by the European Commission.
+The Taxonomy Regulation introduces a unified classification system to determine the sustainability level of investments, to drive capital towards financing the EU environmental objectives recently published, in additional to the two climate ones applicable since 2021.
 Arcadis conducted consequently a detailed analysis of its activities to identify those corresponding to activities described in any of the six objectives as required by the regulation.